Emergent-Epidemics/covid19_npi_china/README.md

-## Code and data for: The effect of human mobility and control measures on the COVID-19 epidemic in China
+## Code for: The effect of human mobility and control measures on the COVID-19 epidemic in China

 ### Citation
 The effect of human mobility and control measures on the COVID-19 epidemic in China